 Mr. Streelman’s enthusiasm for Christian education in general and for SVC in specific is palpable.
 “I believe that our teachers can change the world through their influence on the next generation.”

-He has been married to Erica, a professional photographer and High School teacher, for 11 years.
+He has been married to Erica, a professional photographer and former High School teacher, for 12 years.
 The Streelmans enjoy traveling and cooking together.
 In his spare time, you are likely to find Mr. Streelman playing golf or working out.

 Miss Swanson has worked with Junior High and High School students both in the classroom and in student life.
 She has a passion for math and enjoys sharing it with her students.
 She received her B.S. in Mathematics from Biola, where she graduated Cum Laude and earned minors in Biblical Studies and Business.
 She enjoys working at a Christian school because it gives her the freedom to openly apply Scripture in her lesson and the opportunity to talk about Jesus with her students.